-From political under-representation to the #metoo revelations, and from the gender pay gap to sex trafficking, women’s rights in Europe have been and are still clearly very much still under threat, or getting worse.
+From political under-representation to the #metoo revelations, and from the gender pay gap to sex trafficking, women’s rights in Europe have been and are still clearly under threat.

-Dive into the very best of our articles and interviews about one of the most timeless and cross-cutting political issues today:
+Dive into the very best of our articles and interviews about one of the most cross-cutting political issues today.

 We spoke to feminist pioneer Gloria Steinem about the far-right backlash, racism & why we should be “linked, not ranked”.Read more

 Leader of the Polish Greens, Małgorzata Tracz, talks to Eliana Capretti from the European Green Party about the ‘Black Monday’ protests and the fight for abortion rights in Poland.Read more

 A broad coalition seems to be gathering pace in Ireland, and extending far beyond the country’s borders, calling for a reform of Ireland’s abortion laws – the most stringent in Europe.
 A courageous campaign combined with a shift in public attitudes could mean real change is finally on the horizon.Read more

 Joanna Maycock explains why women’s rights are first in the firing line in times of crisis.Read more